SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 ### Dataset

-The HealthConnect dataset is a project/synthetic dataset and may not represent real-world healthcare populations or clinic behaviour.
+The HealthConnect dataset is a fictional/synthetic project dataset and may not represent real-world healthcare populations or clinic behaviour.

 ### Model performance